nextstrain/cli/doc/aws-batch.md

 Batch job, monitors the job status, streams the job logs to your terminal, and downloads build results back to the `zika-tutorial/` directory.

-The interface aims to be very similar to that of local builds (either containerized with Docker or native), so the `nextstrain build` command stays in the foreground and result files are written back directly to the local build directory.
+The interface aims to be very similar to that of local builds (run in the Docker, Conda, or native runtimes), so the `nextstrain build` command stays in the foreground and result files are written back directly to the local build directory.
 Alternatively, you can specify the `--detach` option to run AWS Batch builds in the background once they're submitted.
 The Nextstrain CLI will tell you how to reattach to the build later to view the logs and download the